27 Highly Readable Books to Jumpstart Your Reading Habit

 Then She Was Gone

-I don’t tend to rate thrillers with 5 stars on Goodreads, but this book about a mother who sees a resemblance between a young girl and her ten-years-missing daughter got those stars.
+I don’t tend to rate thrillers with 5 stars, but this book about a mother who sees a resemblance between a young girl and her ten-years-missing daughter got those stars.
 Lisa Jewell has become a go-to thriller author for me–she doesn’t do gimmicks, just fascinating stories, great characters, and tight plots.

 Freefall by Jessica Barry